Chloe Alper: Pure Reason Revolution

 Alper then joined Reading-based band The Sunset Sound, which eventually became Pure Reason Revolution, contributing vocals, picking up the bass guitar later after the previous bassist left.
 Alper also plays keyboards, including a midi sample-triggering keyboard during live performances.
 In shows in 2010 and 2011 she also played an Epiphone SG guitar on certain tracks.

 The band signed to Alan McGee's Poptones label for a one-off release of "Apprentice of the Universe", which peaked at number 12 in the indie charts.
-Signing to SonyBMG in autumn 2004, the following year saw Pure Reason Revolution releasing two singles and one mini-album, followed by the full-length debut The Dark Third in 2006, with producer Paul Northfield.
+Signing to Sony BMG in autumn 2004, the following year saw Pure Reason Revolution releasing two singles and one mini-album, followed by the full-length debut The Dark Third in 2006, with producer Paul Northfield.
 During this time, PRR supported Mew, Hope of the States, Porcupine Tree, Secret Machines and Oceansize, as well as headlining their own gigs, and recorded sessions for Mark Radcliffe's BBC Radio 2 show and XFM.

 The band's second album Amor Vincit Omnia was released in March 2009 on Superball Music, and accompanied by an extensive headline tour of Britain and Europe.
 The band were track of the week on Kerrang!
 Radio and track of the day in Classic Rock Magazine.
 The new music was darker and more electronic than previous offerings, qualities that were largely retained for 2010's third studio album, Hammer and Anvil, also released via Superball.
 Hammer and Anvil opens with a track sung exclusively by Alper, Fight Fire, which received lengthy airtime on XFM and other radio stations.

 Pure Reason Revolution split on good terms in November 2011, with members choosing to pursue other projects.
 A final series of concerts in the UK saw the Dark Third album played in full for the first time.
 A final EP entitled Valour was also released as a download-only in conjunction with the break up, with proceeds donated to charity.